EthanCai/linux-system-ops/ubuntu-linux-study-guideline.md

 - `i` for installed
 - `c` for removed except for configuration files
 - `p` for purged (package and configuration files removed)
-- `v` for a **virtual package**S (When you install certain packages, aptitude queries you and, if you agree, installs more than one package.
+- `v` for a **virtual package** (When you install certain packages, aptitude queries you and, if you agree, installs more than one package.
 You are either installing a package with dependencies or a virtual package, also called a metapackage.
 A **virtual package** is not a software package, but rather a metapackage that depends on other packages.
 Virtual pack- ages facilitate the installation of software that requires multiple packages.)

 A second letter in the first column indicates a stored action that will be performed on the package.
 An `A` appearing as the third letter means the package was automatically installed.